-When I was in my 20’s I thought I was busy.
-College, social life, homework, medical school (that was tough, or so I thought), residency, and then….children.
+When I was in my twenties, I thought I was busy.
+College, social life, homework, medical school (That was tough, or so I thought), residency, and then… children.

 It is a rare day that I have showered, my face is exfoliated and hydrated, both upper and lower legs are shaved, hair is blown out, makeup is done and I actually put on something other than yoga pants and a t-shirt.
 I sometimes dress it up with a cardigan that covers my backside and that, my friends, is a banner day.
 An exception to the rule of momhood for me.

 If anything is going to give way and be eliminated from my “Busy Mom-CEO” morning (especially when I wake up and my bedhead still looks amazing), it’s a shower.
 I slap myself a high-five and Lume instead.
 I just bought myself 30 minutes that day… easy.

 Whether you have time to shower once a day or once a week, here are six ways you can get that “shower fresh” feeling to last a little longer…

 Moisture and hot body parts are the perfect home for bacteria and yeast.
 If you have skin folds that can hold a pencil (Don’t we all!), a blow dryer on a warm or cool setting is going to be your friend.
 Microfiber towels do a little better job of getting into all the nooks and crannies and working to dry your skin off more efficiently.

 If you are larger breasted or have tummy folds, do you ever notice you itch and have redness in those folds?
 If you do, you likely have a little yeast growth in those areas.

 This itching and redness may mean those dead skin cells need to be exfoliated off.